Accessing fonts from Monotype Fonts

 What do I do if synced fonts don’t appear in creative applications?

 If you synced a font while the creative application was already running, you may need to restart it for the font to appear.
-If the fonts are unavailable even after restarting, you can try resetting the Monotype Desktop App through the Troubleshoot pane.
+If the fonts are unavailable even after restarting, you can try resetting the Monotype Desktop App from the Troubleshoot pane.

-To access the Troubleshoot pane, go to Settings and click “Open” beside the Troubleshoot heading.
-Click the “Reset app” button.
+To access the Troubleshoot pane, navigate to Settings and click Open beside the Troubleshoot heading.
+Then, click the Reset app button.

 Reset_Monotype_App.png